rkfg/BTFS/README.md

     --log — enable logging (provide a python logging configuration on /etc/btfs/logging.conf ) --log-conf path/to/conf — use another logging configuration file

+And after all switches put the path to the mount point.
+For example:

+    ./btfs.py -f ~/mytorrent.torrent -s ~/downloads ~/btfs

+Then just go to ~/btfs and look for files.
+The topmost directory will have the torrent name (I believe some day I'll add multiple torrents support so it's a good reason to separate them in advance).
+You can unmount it just like any other FUSE filesystem using `fusermount -u ~/btfs`.

 # Bugs? #
 Yeah, there may be some.
 I didn't make this program from scratch.
 Instead, I got bittorrent2player ( http://www.beroal.in.ua/prg/bittorrent2player/ ) and modified it a lot.
 So if there were bugs they are now here.
 And some authentic ones were introduced by me.
 Enjoy!